Boatswain Bay: Geography

 Characterized by salt marshes, brackish marshes, open sea, and inlet habitats, the bay stretches 197 km2, with an elevation ranging up to 5 m above sea level.

 Fauna

-Boatswain Bay has been designated as a migratory bird sanctuary, a Canadian Important Bird Area (#NU097), a Biodiversity Reserve, and a Key Migratory Bird Terrestrial Habitat site.
+Due to the number of migratory birds the Boatswain Bay Migratory Bird Sanctuary was established in 1941.
+As a bird sanctuary it is a Canadian Important Bird Area (#NU097), a Biodiversity Reserve, and a Key Migratory Bird Terrestrial Habitat site.